 How can I ask questions about a competition placing? - If you have questions about a placing, you and the Show Steward may speak to the judge after the completion of the entire division’s classes.

 Where are the competition pictures posted? - Photos of first place winners are posted on the SWSL Website.
 Photos of all competitors are posted on the SWSL Facebook Page.

-Does the SWSL offer official mementos for the riders & families? - Yes, SWSL rider banners that feature the rider's name, SWSL approved photograph, and applicable awards or status can be purchased through the SWSL website.
+Does the SWSL offer official mementos for the riders & families? - Yes, SWSL rider banners that feature the rider's name, SWSL approved photograph, and applicable awards or status can be purchased through the SWSL website on our Resources Page.